 Each Grid device uses The Grid for constructing patches (see chapter 16).

-18.17.1.
+18.18.1.
 FX Grid

-A unique audio effect, including the option of Voice Stacking, and the ability to create polyphonic effects with voice management.
+A unique modular audio effect, including the option of Voice Stacking, and the ability to create polyphonic effects with voice management (see section 16.3.4.1).